janluke/cloup/docs/index.rst

 .. meta::
     :description lang=en:
-        Cloup is an extension pack for the popular Click Python library that adds option groups, constraints for group of parameters and the possibility to group the subcommands of a MultiCommand in multiple help sections.
+        Cloup is a library that extends the Click Python library with several features: option groups, constraints for group of parameters, the possibility to group the subcommands of a Group in multiple help sections and a custom help formatter with support for styling / theming.
+    :keywords:
-    :keywords: python, click, option groups, help sections, mutually exclusive
+        python, cloup, click, option groups, help sections, constraints, mutually exclusive, help colors, help styling, help theming
     :google-site-verification: r5SEmg2wwCURBwKSrL_zQJEJbCVsScFhryur7zdFM3s

 .. include:: ../README.rst